Fabulous Secrets for Tender and Juicy Steak

 Secrets for Tender Steak

-How do you cook tender steak?
-Why is it that some steak almost falls off the bone whereas other meat is tough and stringy and could be a close twin to old shoe leather?
+Why is it that some steak almost falls off the bone, whereas other meat is tough and stringy, has an almost bitter taste, and could be a close twin to old shoe leather?

-Many people pick up what looks to be a good steak but are disappointed with the final results.
+Many people pick up what looks to be a good steak but when they come home and cook it, they are disappointed with the final results.
+What went wrong?
+How does one cook tender steak?

 A juicy, melt-in-your-mouth steak, starts with your meat selection.
 If you buy the wrong cut, your steak may be bitter, tough or dry.
 Many home chefs wonder why their steaks are less than stellar.
 Even cuts traditionally thought to be a good choice for steak can prove disappointing.